Pangolin trade: Conservation and enforcement

 In Vietnam, one of the countries in which the pangolin trade is most active, activists have access to only two centers able to take care of pangolins, and together they can only keep 50 animals in total.
 CNN characterized Vietnamese activists as having "vastly inadequate support."

 A significant challenge to conservationists is the difficulty pangolins have in captivity.
 The animals do not adapt well to alternative or artificial foods and suffer stress, depression and malnutrition, leading to significantly shortened lifespans.
 For these reasons they are rarely found in zoos or visible to the public while alive.
 For example, as of 2015, the only zoo in the United States to have a pangolin is the San Diego Zoo, and only one because the other died due to digestive problems.
 Part of the problem, which is also a major cause of the problem, is that without the ability to observe healthy pangolins in captivity, there is still a lot about pangolins humans have not yet been able to learn – variety in their diet, maximum lifespan, maximum size, mating habits, and many aspects of their behavior.

-In an episode of the BBC program Natural World, David Attenborough highlighted the Sunda pangolin as one of the ten species he would like to save from extinction, recalling rescuing "one of the most endearing animals I have ever met" from being eaten while working on a film early in his career.
+In an episode of the BBC programme Natural World, David Attenborough highlighted the Sunda pangolin as one of the ten species he would like to save from extinction, recalling rescuing "one of the most endearing animals I have ever met" from being eaten while working on a film early in his career.

 In January 2022, an endangered pangolin was captured and "held hostage" by rebels in the DRC.
 They demanded ransom money from conservationists in exchange for the animal's release.